dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-## May 10th
+## May 12th

-Changed the background of the alphabet to a light green.
-Changed some words in the word list.
-Still working on that 5.
-Changed where the purple rectangle was on C, Z, and L.  Made changes to the 6.
+  Made changes to the 6.
+Changed the angle on stem of the 6.